Lunacie/SquishySlug/README.md

 NPCs have simple AIs that allow them for basic autonomic actions and states, such as roaming, interacting...
 Player movement can either be controlled usign arrow keys or WASD keys, or using the mouse (or mobile tap).
-Clicking or tapping a destination runs a Djisktra algorithm which computes the slowest path to the destination and then sends the result to the player/NPC.
+Clicking or tapping a destination runs a Djisktra algorithm which computes the quickest path to the destination and then sends the result to the player/NPC.